mgjv/godot-playing-cards/README.md

 - Various TODO items all over the code
 - Move control over whether card is open or closed to CardStackUI as stacks should either be fully open or fully closed
+- Add clickable to dealer stack
+- Double click to move card to Ace pile

+## Bugs?